Minotaur (New-Gen)

-Fictional Character Biography
+Fictional character biography

 Early life

 Minotaur was a child on New-Gen when Deadalus, the apprentice of New-Gen's leader, Gabriel, released a massive quantity of biology manipulating nanobots on the world.
 Deadalus' nanobots drastically altered Mini's physical form to resemble an anthropomorphized bull, complete with double-jointed legs, horns, long ears and fur.
 Gabriel took Mini in as a means to ensure his safety and develop his powers for use in combating evil.

 Battle in Ancient Crete

 When Deadalus first discovered that his MetalMites could be used to dig out of the underworld into different planes of existence, he emerged during ancient times on the Mediterranean island of Crete and began wreaking havoc on the populace.
 Mini, as the oldest and best trained member of the A.P.N.G., was sent to dispatch Deadalus and save the innocent citizens.
 He fought Deadalus to a standstill until he was overwhelmed by continuing waves of MetalMite aggression.
 Eventually, he received help from Horus, a combat robot sent to his aid by Gabriel, and the ancient hero Perseus.
 After teaming up with them, Mini was finally able to defeat Deadalus, asking if he could kill him and end his vicious attacks on people.
 However, Gabriel denied him, saying that Deadalus could learn from his ways, then banished Deadalus to the underworld.
 After Mini departed, his story went down in history, and eventually became the ancient myth of the Minotaur of the Labyrinth.